christiandt/Secure-Chat/README.md

 Secure-Chat
 ===========

 The SSL/TLS chat client is a chat client implemented using python and Qt (PyQt).
+The chat is P2P, but a centralized name-server is used to find other users.

 To run the chat client, do the following:
 - Run nameserver.py on the server